LeeXGreen/cv/cv.md

 *Pervasive Software* `Austin, Texas`

 - Responsible for manual and automated testing of database client and server software
-- Improved testing framework and process, including automation of manual tests
+- Improved testing framework and process, in addition to creating automated tests
-- Developed automated tests using Ant, Perl, and STAF

 **Software Developer** `2006 - 2007`
 *MixZing* `Austin, Texas`